difference between a type 1 and type 2 diabetes

 Type 1 diabetes is more common in children and young adults; however, it can occur at any age.
 Symptoms of type 1 diabetes include frequent urination, excessive thirst, fatigue, blurred vision, and unintentional weight loss.
 There is no known cure for type 1 diabetes, and individuals require insulin therapy to maintain healthy blood sugar levels.

-See also difference between soap and detergent class 10
+See also difference between where and having clause

 Type 2 Diabetes